 As for reservations, some of these restaurants are tougher to crack than others.
 For instance, tiny Chef's Table at Brooklyn Fare, with just 18 seats, turns out to be much tougher to book than, say, the much larger River Cafe.

-Peter Luger Steak House (Williamsburg)Is mom a carnivore?
-Don't miss the steaks at this award-winning Williamsburg classic.
-They're cured on site, and cooked to beyond-perfection.
 Located at the Brooklyn base of the Williamsburg Bridge, the restaurant drew fans for years before the surrounding area even dared dream the word "gentrification."
+The atmosphere is all business; Peter Luger's retains the patina of a very old-fashioned steak house and has been around since 1887

 As for the steak?
 It's beyond delicious.
 It sizzles at the table and melts in your mouth, an experience that's hard to describe.
 This is the meal that may make all but the most ideologically committed vegetarians reconsider.

 Chef's Table at Brooklyn Fare is something of a legend in its own time.
 You have to work very hard to get a reservation at this teeny, 18-person restaurant, tucked in the back of an otherwise unassuming food store named Brooklyn Fare.

 The Chef's Table—named for Chef Cesar Ramirez—was an upset award winner in the 2009 Michelin Awards, stealing a coveted three stars from right under the noses of locals who were barely aware of the haute cuisine being cooked up in the back kitchen.

 The prix fixe dinner consists of over twenty small plate courses.